AndreMonc/xipho_ARGs_project/ARG_tutorial/README.md

 This creates a new folder `bed_windows` and outputs 8 bed files, each containing the coordinates for one sliding window.

 ## Step 7.
-Slice VCF into chunks for parallel processing.
+Slice VCF into chunks for parallel processing
 ```
 mkdir -p vcf_windows